sionabraham-senvo/sioncodes/blog/_posts/fast-postgresql-tests.md

 Our tests really do all the speaking for our application!

-##  How You Run Your Database Matters
+##  How you run your database matters

 The most common way, at least how I have seen over my career, is to run your database in a Docker container.
 This is great for running a local development instance, but not so great for testing for a number of reasons: